-- Comply with all the requirements of the Request for Standing Offer (RFSO) and; - b) Meet all the mandatory evaluation criteria; AND - c) Obtain the required minimum of 25 POINTS overall PER RESOURCE for the technical evaluation criteria which are subject to point rating.
-The rating is performed on a scale of 45 POINTS. - d) Met the mandatory financial criteria.
+- a) Comply with all the requirements of the Request for Standing Offer (RFSO) and; - b) Meet all the mandatory evaluation criteria; AND - c) Obtain the required minimum of 25 POINTS overall PER RESOURCE for the technical evaluation criteria which are subject to point rating.
+The rating is performed on a scale of 60 POINTS. - d) Met the mandatory financial criteria.

-Mandatory set-aside: Only PSIB offers will be reviewed.
-Responsive offers will be ranked ascending order with the lowest evaluated price being recommended for the first ranked Standing Offer under each region.
+Responsive offers will be prioritized by Indigenous status, then by proximity to the community.
 Only one Standing Offer, which may cover multiple regions, will be awarded to each successful Offeror.

-4.6.2 Offers not meeting (a) or (b) or (c) or (d) will be declared non-responsive.
-Neither the responsive offer obtaining the highest number of points nor the one with the lowest evaluated price will necessarily be accepted.
+4.6.2 Offers not meeting a), b), c), and d) will be declared non-responsive.
+Offerors meeting all the above criteria and the requirements of the solicitation will be recommended for award of a standing offer agreement.